unhonin/M5ATEMTally/README.md

 - Connect to your ATEM Switcher with USB or IP address
 - Up to 8 receivers
 - 200 meters communication range in open field
-- No pairing or Wi-Fi discover/connect needed, the connection can be established immediately after powered thanks to ESP-Now
+- No pairing or Wi-Fi discover/connect procedures needed, the connection can be established immediately after powered thanks to ESP-Now

 ## Prerequisites